Interview of Wint Winter, August 9, 2024

 Interviewed by Chris Courtwright

-This lengthy interview covers not only the decade of his legislative service, 1983-1992, but his continued involvement with politics up to the present time.
-The 80's and early 90's saw considerable change in taxes, education funding, abortion law, to name a few.
-The severance tax, the "booster" tax, classification and reappraisal and a new school finance law that lowered property taxes were all discussed.
-Senator Winter chaired the Judiciary committee and was Vice-chair of Appropriations during that period.
-He was able to shore up the KPERS fund for state employees and provide appropriate funding for educational Show Moreinstitutions, including colleges and universities.
+This oral history interview covers not only the decade of Wint Winter, Jr's legislative service, 1983-1992, but also his continued involvement with politics up to the time of the interview in 2024.
+The 1980s and early 1990s saw considerable change in taxes, education funding, and abortion law, to name a few.
+The mineral severance tax, the "booster" tax, classification and reappraisal for property tasation, and a new school finance law that lowered property taxes were all discussed in this interview.
+During his time in the Kansas Senate, Winter chaired the Judiciary Committee and was Vice-chair of the Show MoreWays and Means Committee during that period.
+Winter was involved in shoring up the KPERS fund for state employees and appropriating funding for educational institutions, including colleges and universities.
 Senator Winter was a strong advocate for bipartisanship, saying, "No Party has a monopoly on good ideas."
-After leaving the Legislature, he was a founder of Traditional Republicans for Common Sense.
+After leaving the Legislature, remained active in politics as a founder of Traditional Republicans for Common Sense.

 Highlights --short excerpts from the interview